Gaussian approximation for Extreme Points in Laguerre tessellations: Properties of Poisson-Laguerre tessellation

 which is the result of the crystal growth process at $x$ by time $t$.
 In case $t<h$ we set $C_t(x,\cM)=\emptyset$.
 Note that for any $t'>t$ we have $C_t(x,\cM)\subseteq C_{t'}(x,\cM)$, since the cells always grow, or stay the same with time.
 Further given $x=(v,h)\in \cM$, define the \textit{coverage time} (see also Figure \ref{Fig:RS})

 of the cell of a point $x \in \cM$, which is the last time when the cell of $x$ sees any growth.
 Recall the definition of an extreme point from the introduction, and note that if $x$ is not an extreme point, then $C(x,\cM)=\emptyset$ and, hence, $T(x,\cM)=-\infty$.
-If $x$ is an extreme point we have an alternative representation for $T(x,\cM)$.
+If $x$ is an extreme point we have an alternative representation for $T(x,\cM)$. \begin{lemma} For any extreme point $x=(v,h)\in\cM$, we have